kairosity/mp3-snapathon/testing.md

 This is the photo detail page, and I wanted to dynamically set the "back to..." button to check what the source url was and then insert a link to go back to that particular page.

-This was coded using request.referrer in the get_photo() route and then that was passed into the template using a "source_url" variable, which was then reference conditionally for example:
+This was coded using request.referrer in the get_photo() route and then that was passed into the template using a "source_url" variable, which was then referenced conditionally for example:

             {% if "profile" in source_url %}